0xyshv/Avatarify/README.md

-## Avatarify
+## Pixels

-Avatarify is a platform that allows users to upload their images, and the AI would generate avatars.
+Pixels lets you generate cool avatars from your profile pictures using AI.
+Users can upload their images and enter a prompt, and then the AI would generate avatar for it.

 ## Instructions to Setup